repo-sync/github-sync/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A GitHub Action for syncing the current repository using **force push**.
+A GitHub Action for syncing two repositories using **force push**.

 ## Features
  * Sync branches between two GitHub repositories
- * Sync branches from a remote repository
+ * Sync branches from one remote repository to another
  * GitHub action can be triggered on a timer or on push
  * To push to a remote repository, please checkout [git-sync](https://github.com/marketplace/actions/git-sync-action)
  * Support syncing tags.